telerik/kendo-react/docs/knowledge-base/show-loading-indicator-in-the-kendoreact-grid.md

 Currently, this can be done using the loading panel element.
 This element can be shown and hidden conditionally.

 {% meta id:index height:500 %}
+{% embed_file grid/show-loading-indicator/app.jsx preview %}
-{% embed_file grid/show-loading-indicator/main.jsx preview %}
+{% embed_file grid/show-loading-indicator/main.jsx %}
 {% endmeta %}